mbudak21/2023F/COMP302/Lecture Notes.md

 ![[Pasted image 20231025230408.png]] Note that these `objects` are not software objects, there are just the visualizations of the concepts or the mental models of the real-world domain.

 #### 3. Define Interaction Diagrams
-The following ***Sequence Diagram*** diagram shows the flow of messages between software objects, and thus the invocation of the methods.
+The following ***Sequence Diagram*** shows the flow of messages between software objects, and thus the invocation of the methods.
 ![[Pasted image 20231025230659.png]]

 #### 4. Define Design Class Diagram